win-acme/win-acme.github.io/reference/cli.md

      Email address to link to your ACME account.

    --account
      Name for your ACME account.
-A seperate registration and signer will be generated for each unique value that you provide.
+A separate registration and signer will be generated for each unique value that you provide.